Brian Smith (rugby, born 1966): Career

-He has coached rugby union at the Ricoh Rugby Club in Japan, Eastern Suburbs in Sydney, Bath Rugby, the youth setup in New South Wales, and was coaching co-ordinator at the ACT Brumbies.
-He has coached at representative level with the Australia Sevens side.
+Smith coached rugby union at the Ricoh Rugby Club in Japan, Eastern Suburbs in Sydney, Bath Rugby, the youth setup in New South Wales, and was coaching co-ordinator at the ACT Brumbies.
+He coached at representative level with the Australia Sevens side.
 While Director of Rugby at London Irish in the Guinness Premiership, Smith was linked with the Ireland job as a replacement for Eddie O'Sullivan.
 In July 2008 he was appointed England attack coach.

+Death

+Smith's died from cancer on 12 August 2026, at the age of 59.
+At the time of his death, he was Head of Sport at Scots College, Sydney.